EricThomson/pandastim/readme.md

 ### To do (short term)
 - Refactor experiments
-  - Add experiment for static (save data to file options etc) (e.g., grating)
-  - Add experiment for drifting.
+  - Add experiment for drifting sinuosid.
+  - Expand to general drifting full field experiment.
-  - Add generic experiment class
+  - Expand to generic experiment class (inc: binocular etc)
-  - Add experiment for binocular
   - Add some experiments to examples.

 ### To do (medium term)